Back to top

 Positive relationships enhance our lives, create a sense of security and help keep loneliness and isolation at bay.

-Alison Brook is CEO of Relationships Australia Canberra and Region and she spoke to The Good Life about relationships, the importance of having conversations early, and dealing with conflict.
+When Alison Brook was CEO of Relationships Australia Canberra and Region in 2018 she spoke to The Good Life about relationships, the importance of having conversations early, and dealing with conflict.

 Relationships Australia is a community-based, not-for-profit Australian organisation, offering services that include counselling, family dispute resolution (mediation) and a range of family and community support and education programs.